 - 3 nights accommodation in 3-star hotel in Alta Badia

-- Local English speaking Professional UIAGM/IFMGA Mountain Guide for 2 days of via ferrata
+- Local English speaking Professional UIAGM/IFMGA Mountain Guide (if guided)

 - Via ferrata equipment

 - Private transfers as per itinerary

 - Luggage transfer from Val Gardena - Alta Badia